fatasin/get_web_renderer/README.md

-# get_web_renderer
+# Get Web Renderer

-This plugin help you to detect current web renderer.
+This package help you to detect current web renderer.

-## Getting Started
+## How to use

-This plugin provide very basic apis to recognize current web renderer.
+This package provide very basic apis to recognize current web renderer.

 You just need to add `get_web_renderer: ^any` to your `pubspec.yaml` and this is all apis for you to use: